wissol/eo/README.md

 - luk – I am hungry
 - ma aspek – We (exclusive) will fish tomorrow (are fishing tomorrow or some time in the near future).
 - euk – You come.
-- eirnik – It’s winter (pa eirnik – It was winter)
+- oirnik – It’s winter (pa oirnik – It was winter)
 - nosifan ik - I wish you good night (or good night)
 - tek do aim abek - (I am a human and I love life)